Current APF Fundraiser:

 Hello!
 We are the Angel Pet Fund committee of Bay Animal Hospital.
 Founded in 2008, this emergency patient care fund has allowed us to help many pet parents provide urgent medical care to their beloved pet.

 The Angel Pet Fund is strictly donation-based & reserved for Bay Animal clients & patients.
 If a BAH staff member encounters a stray animal, funds may be used to provide medical care until pet is eligible for adoption.

-HOW IT WORKS: The four committee members come together when tough situations arise & finances are a concern, to assess what is necessary in terms of medical assistance for the pet.
+HOW IT WORKS: The five committee members come together when tough situations arise & finances are a concern, to assess what is necessary in terms of medical assistance for the pet.
 Members then decide on a monetary amount the APF is able to offer in order for us to render immediate medical care.